insighio/docs/content/gettingstarted/configuration/timing/_index.en.md

 ---
-title: Measurements
+title: Timing
-identifier: "gettingstarted@configuration@measurements"
+identifier: "gettingstarted@configuration@timing"
 parent: "gettingstarted@configuration"
-weight: 80
+weight: 85
 ---

 Step 5 of the Web UI is the selection of the enabled measurements during the demo scenario.

 insigh.io boards come in 3 versions based on the sensor connectors that it support and the microcontroller they are based on (refer to [Hardware page]({{< relref "../../../hardware/_index.en.md" >}}) for more information).

-The first 6 switches control generic features of the board / firmware:
+The first 5 switches control generic features of the board / firmware:

 -   **Battery statistics**: Reports battery voltage and Current consumption
 -   **Board humidity/temperature**: All insigh.io boards are equipped with an [**si7021**](https://www.silabs.com/documents/public/data-sheets/Si7021-A20.pdf) or an [**SHT40 IC**](https://cdn.sos.sk/productdata/79/7c/0364ef45/sht40-ad1b-r2.pdf) to be able to provide the humidity and temperature of the board.